 Required text (available via Booktopia):

-Maguire-Fong, M.J (2015).
-Teaching and learning with infants and toddlers: Where meaning making begins.
+Maguire-Fong, M.J (2020).
+Teaching and learning with infants and toddlers: Where meaning making begins (2nd edition).
 San Francisco: WestEd.

 Other required readings